klockwork3/1800_202430_DTC01/README.md

 - **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

+- Hi, name is Steve.
+I can't wait to get a good mark on this project.
 ---

 ## Acknowledgments